SemanticAudio: Audio Generation and Editing in Semantic Space: Experiments

 \subsection{Implementation Details}

-\textbf{Architecture and Conditioning.} We implement SemanticAudio using PyTorch, comprising two decoupled DiT-based Flow Matching modules: the \textbf{Semantic Planner} and the \textbf{Acoustic Synthesizer}.
-To ensure a rigorous comparison, the control baseline (\textbf{Base Model}) shares the exact same backbone configuration: 28 transformer layers, 16 attention heads, and a hidden dimension of 1152 ($\sim$610M parameters), Conditioning signals are processed by a dual-encoder setup: \textbf{FLAN-T5-small}\footnote{FLAN-T5-small: \url{https://huggingface.co/google/flan-t5-small}} for text prompts and \textbf{PE-A-Frame-small}\footnote{PE-A-Frame-small: \url{https://huggingface.co/facebook/pe-a-frame-small}} for frame-level audio-text alignment.
-For the acoustic target, we utilize the \textbf{DAC-VAE}\footnote{DACVAE: \url{https://huggingface.co/facebook/dacvae-watermarked}} continuous latent space.
-We set the semantic latent dimension to $d=64$ based on ablation results.
+\textbf{Architecture and Conditioning.} We implement SemanticAudio, comprising two decoupled DiT-based Flow Matching modules: the \textbf{Semantic Planner} and the \textbf{Acoustic Synthesizer}.
+To ensure a rigorous comparison, the control baseline (\textbf{Base Model}) shares the exact same backbone configuration: 28 transformer layers, 16 attention heads, and a hidden dimension of 1152 ($\sim$610M parameters).
+Conditioning signals are processed by a dual-encoder setup: \textbf{FLAN-T5-large}\footnote{FLAN-T5-large: \url{https://huggingface.co/google/flan-t5-large}} for text prompts and \textbf{PE-A-Frame-large}\footnote{PE-A-Frame-large: \url{https://huggingface.co/facebook/pe-a-frame-large}} for frame-level audio-text alignment.
+For the acoustic target, we utilize the \textbf{DAC-VAE}\footnote{DACVAE: \url{https://huggingface.co/facebook/dacvae-watermarked}} continuous latent space ($C=128$).
+We set the primary semantic latent dimension to $d=128$ based on ablation results (Section~\ref{sec:ablation}).
 The critical distinction is that the Base Model operates directly in the high-dimensional acoustic space, whereas our method decouples semantic planning from synthesis.

+\textbf{Semantic Dimension Variants.} We explore several configurations of the semantic latent dimension: $d \in \{32, 64, 128, 1024\}$.
+For $d=1024$, we additionally compare two strategies: (1) \textit{rawPE}, which uses the raw Perception Encoder embeddings without projection, and (2) \textit{DDT} (Data-Dependent Transform), which applies a learned linear projection to the 1024-dimensional space.

-\textbf{Training Protocol.} All models are trained on AudioCaps for 200k iterations with a batch size of 32.
-We use the AdamW optimizer with a learning of $10^{-4}$ and a linear warm-up (1k steps) and step decay schedule.
+\textbf{Training Protocol.} All models are trained for 500k iterations with a batch size of 32 across 8 NVIDIA H20 GPUs on the combined AudioCaps + AudioSet + WavCaps corpus.
+We use AdamW with learning rate $10^{-4}$, linear warm-up (1k steps), and step decay.
 Time steps are sampled from a logit-normal distribution ($\mu=0.4, \sigma=1.0$).
+Training requires approximately 5 days per stage ($\sim$960 GPU-hours each).
+We report single-run results with fixed hyperparameters.

-\textbf{Inference and Editing.} We adopt a differentiated sampling strategy to balance alignment and fidelity: the Semantic Planner utilizes CFG (scale 3.0, 50 steps) to ensure semantic adherence, while the Acoustic Synthesizer uses unguided sampling (scale 1.0, 25 steps).
-Editing is performed via the training-free ODE path construction using $N_{\text{avg}}=8$ noisy realizations for robust velocity approximation.
+\textbf{Inference and Editing.} We adopt a differentiated sampling strategy to balance alignment and fidelity: the Semantic Planner utilizes CFG (scale 4.5, 50 steps) to ensure semantic adherence, while the Acoustic Synthesizer uses unguided sampling (scale 1.0, 25 steps).
+Editing is performed via the training-free FlowEdit mechanism with $N_{\text{avg}}=1$, target CFG scale 7.0, and $n_{\min}=10$ (the last 10 steps switch to pure target-conditioned generation).
+The source velocity $v_{\text{src}}$ is computed using the source caption text with unit CFG (i.e., no classifier-free guidance amplification on the source direction).